This post may contain affiliate links. Read the full disclosure here.

 Most snacks don’t pack very well, so while there are quite a few American snacks I can’t find in France, I tend to not bring many over.
 Not to mention, my favorite cereal or a bag of chips in a flavor I really like isn’t going to last very long so it doesn’t make sense for it to take up precious space in my suitcase.
 Cut your losses on any food items that fit this description.

-- Trader Joe’s everything
+- Trader Joe’s everything but the bagel seasoning

 I don’t even like candy corn that much.
 But do I want my yearly one piece of candy corn while I’m in France?
 Yes, absolutely.
 Bring on all the artificial colors.